Pudhupettai: Plot

 Mani becomes an informant and testifies in court over Kumar's killings; Kumar threatens Selvi and her mother and thus avoids charges through witness intimidation.
-Kumar is then given a post in the party by Thamizhselvan to prevent him from defecting.
+Thamizhselvan then gives Kumar a post in the party to prevent him from defecting.
 Due to his increasing crime record and fear of being killed, Kumar asks for Member of the Legislative Assembly (MLA) seat but is ridiculed by everyone, including Thamizhselvan, and ultimately removed after he threatens to kill the other members.
 Murthy learns about this and plans to assassinate Kumar and his family.
 Fearing for their safety, Kumar sends Krishnaveni and their newborn son away, but Murthy's men intercept them, kill her, and take the baby.
-He requests Selvi to ask Mani for help, but she refuses and reveals her displeasure at how Kumar ruined her life and that she plans to return to her former fiancé.
-Mani is compassionate enough to return the baby safely to Kumar, and is hung to death by Murthy in return.
-Kumar then gives the baby to a kindhearted woman without revealing himself as the father of the child.
+He requests that Selvi ask Mani for help, but she refuses, revealing her displeasure at how Kumar ruined her life, and she plans to return to her former fiancé.
+Mani is compassionate enough to return the baby safely to Kumar, but is hanged to death by Murthy's men in return.
+Kumar then gives the baby to a kindhearted woman without revealing himself as the child's father.
 The woman is married with two children and earns her living by working as a housemaid.
-Kumar decides to exact revenge and kills Murthy's henchmen in his residence, but his right hand is crippled during a fight.
-Murthy ultimately commits suicide, which is then followed by Kumar’s arrest.
+Kumar decides to exact revenge and kills Murthy's henchmen with his knives and gun in his residence, but his right hand is crippled during a fight.
+Murthy ultimately commits suicide by slitting his own throat with a knife as Kumar is unable to kill him and even refuses to join his party leaving Kumar disheartened as he hugs Murthy's corpse, which is then followed by Kumar's arrest.

-In the present day, the police and prison warden come to retrieve Kumar from his cell, with Kumar under the impression that he is to be hanged.
-However, during the epilogue, it is revealed that the incumbent Chief Minister arranged Kumar’s release and named him as an MLA candidate in the following election.
-Kumar praises Murthy and ironically states that he would have killed the people responsible for Murthy's death had India not been the birthplace of Gandhi.
+In the present day, the police and prison wardens come to retrieve Kumar from his cell, with him under the impression that he is to be hanged and Kumar reminisces about Krishnaveni, Mani, Selvi, his parents, his friends, acquaintance, Murthy and the people whom he killed.
+However, in the epilogue, it is revealed that the incumbent Chief Minister arranged Kumar's release and named him an MLA candidate in the following election.
+Kumar praises Murthy and ironically states that he would have killed the people responsible for Murthy's death had India not been Mahatma Gandhi's birthplace.

-In the epilogue, it is revealed that Kumar served three times as an MLA and twice as the Finance Minister of Tamil Nadu.
-Despite his political growth, he still could not find his son.
-Thamizhselvan retired from politics and has settled abroad with his daughter and grandchildren.
-Selvi had married her former fiance, who went missing two months later, and then she had been committed to a mental asylum.
+In the epilogue, it is revealed that Kumar served three times as an MLA and twice as the Finance Minister of Tamil Nadu, but despite his political growth, he still could not find his son.
+Thamizhselvan retired from politics and settled abroad with his daughter and grandchildren.
+Selvi had married her former fiancé, who went missing two months later, and then she had been committed to a mental asylum.